OpenPPL/ppl.nn/docs/en/cpp-getting-started.md

 to create an engine running on NVIDIA GPUs.

-### Registering Built-in Op Implementations(optional)

-For example, use `x86::RegisterBuiltinOpImpls()` to load built-in op implementations.
-You may also need to call `cuda::RegisterBuiltinOpImpls()` for cuda engine, etc.

 ### Creating an ONNX RuntimeBuilder

 We can create an `onnx::RuntimeBuilder` with the following function: